SR2000/Getting-and-Cleaning-Data/README.md

 * Columns in the full table with Acc,Gyro,Freq and std in their names were expanded to Accelerometer,Gyroscope,Frequency & StandardDeviation, respectively
 * Upper case in the column names were not changed to lower case since the long names with the same lower case would be rather confusing

-###Removing parentheses and "-" from the full table column names
 * Column names carrying "-" and the symbol for parentheses were modified to not have them using grepl()

 ###Re-adding the subject & activity columns to the full table